rstumpner/ansible-role-cisco-template/readme.md

   roles:
      - ansible-role-cisco-template
 ```
-For some example configurations have a look at the main.yml in the folder defaults (https://gitlab.com/rstumpner/ansible-role-cisco-template/-/blob/master/defaults/main.yml) in this repository.
+For some example configurations have a look at the main.yml file in the defaults folder (https://gitlab.com/rstumpner/ansible-role-cisco-template/-/blob/master/defaults/main.yml) in this repository.

 ## Features:
 - Hostname Configuration